 However, having a 6 pack is not just for 20-something genetic freaks.
 Anyone can get there, it just takes some consistent effort and dietary discipline.

-- 20% Ab work and an effective overall fitness plan
+- 10% Ab work and an effective overall fitness plan with resistance training

 Try to eat at least some protein with every meal, and there are two reasons for this:

 - Protein is the most important micronutrient you can eat to build lean muscle and develop ripped abs.

 - Protein is the most thermogenic of the micronutrients, so it will burn the most fat.
 (1)

 Some great lean proteins to have with every meal:

 - Salmon (great for your heart, as well as your skin)